 - Citta appear and disappear with incredible speed.
 Billions of citta pass in the time of a lightning bolt or the blinking of the eyes

 I think we have sufficiently defined the term citta to start looking at the cognitive process.
 However, I would like to make a comment in advance and clarify the expectations a bit.

 Ahba has sometimes indicated that one should not concern oneself too much with the individual citta’s.
 He indicates that otherwise it remains too abstract.
 Perhaps it is better not to be too busy with things that are very far away from the world of experience, while there still is so much to learn about things that we do experience.

 Exactly how many steps the mental process has and which citta performs which function and how they relate to each other is of secondary importance at this moment.

 I am only going to try to express the essences or conclusions that you can draw from the explanations in the Abhidhamma about your mind.
-For more details I refer to Bhikkhu Bodhi’s A Comprehensive Manual of Abhidhamma, Bhadantacariya Buddhaghosa’s Visuddhimagga or to our Abhidhamma page.
+For more details I refer to Bhikkhu Bodhi’s A Comprehensive Manual of Abhidhamma or Bhadantacariya Buddhaghosa’s Visuddhimagga.

 There are a few principles that are useful as background information.
 One cognitive process consists, according to the Commentaries, of 17 citta’s.
 Which 17 and what function they fulfil in the process is, as said, not important now.
 What is important, however, is that these 17 rise and fall one after the other.
 So the first citta rises and falls, then the second, then the third, and so on.